-Various research-based instructional techniques, planning strategies, methods, and assessment practices for the secondary schools, both public and private, are examined.
+As offered Various research-based instructional techniques, planning strategies, methods, and assessment practices for the secondary schools, both public and private, are examined.
 Thirty hours of structured observation is required, equally divided between the middle school and high school classroom.
-Cross-listed with EDU 514.
 Prerequisites: EDU 300, 302 or equivalent, ETC 305, and Teaching Credential Program Acceptance.

-EDU 498 Student Teaching and Seminar (8-15)
+EDU 498 Student Teaching and Seminar (15)

 Teaching experience in the public school under the guidance of a university supervisor with cooperation of a master credentialed teacher in the public school.
 Open to Multiple Subject credential candidates who have been accepted by the Teacher Education Committee and who have been cleared for student teaching.
-Cross-listed with EDU 580.
+Pass/Fail.